-A HIC number (Health Insurance Claim Number) is a Medicare beneficiary's identification number.
+A HIC number is a Medicare beneficiary's identification number.
 Both CMS and the Railroad Retirement Board (RRB) issue Medicare HIC numbers.
-The format of a HIC number issued by CMS is a Social Security number followed by an alpha or alpha-numeric Beneficiary Identification Code (BIC).
-RRB numbers issued before 1964 are 6-digit numbers followed with an alpha prefix.
+The format of a HIC number issued by CMS is a Social Security number followed by an alpha or numeric Beneficiary Identification Code (BIC).
+RRB numbers issued before 1964 are 6-digit numbers preceded by an alpha prefix.
 After 1964, the RRB began using Social Security numbers as Medicare beneficiary identification numbers preceded by an alpha prefix.
 Table 3A shows the characteristics for each HIC type.